Skrol29/MapFileWorkshop/README.md

 The MapFileWorkshop library is also a nice tool to find syntax errors in an existing MapFile.

-This library can read MapFile sources with case insensitive keyworks, but all objects of this library will be modelised with UPPERCASE keywords.
+This library is case insensitive for reading a source file.
-So you have to use UPPERCASE keywords for managing objects, while your MapFile can stay case insensitive.
+But when using MapFileWorkshop and MapFileObject classes, all MapServer keywords must be specified UPPERCASE.

 ```
 @example #1